* Female Hamas terrorist who helped plan and carry out a deadly 2001 suicide bombing in a Jerusalem restaurant

-Born in 1981, Ahlam Tamimi is a Jordanian national who was the first woman ever to be recruited by Izzadine el-Qassam, the military wing of Hamas.
+Born on October 20, 1980 in Zarqa, Jordan, Ahlam Tamimi is a Jordanian national who was the first woman ever to be recruited by Izzadine el-Qassam, the military wing of Hamas.
 Under the auspices of this organization, Tamimi was intimately involved in the planning and execution of an August 9, 2001 suicide bombing of a Sbarro’s pizzeria in Jerusalem, an attack that was carried out by a 22-year-old male named Ezziddin Al-Masri.
-At the time of the Sbarro’s attack, which killed 15 Israelis while wounding more than 130 others, Tamimi resided in Ramallah, was enrolled as a student at Birzeit University, and worked part-time as a broadcaster on Palestinian television.
+At the time of the Sbarro’s attack, which killed 15 people while wounding more than 120 others, Tamimi resided in Ramallah, was enrolled as a student at Birzeit University, and worked part-time as a broadcaster on Palestinian television.

 After the carnage had taken place, Tamimi made her way to her television station and announced the attack on that afternoon’s news broadcast — careful to not mention her own role in the incident.
 But authorities eventually tracked down the young woman and arrested her on September 14, 2001; she was subsequently sentenced to 16 life terms in prison.

 In a 2006 interview with an Israeli newspaper, the incarcerated Tamimi candidly expressed her feelings regarding the murderous attack she had helped carry out: